Loch Arkaig Pine Forest

-The woodlands which are being disposed of by FCS comprise two forest blocks on the south shore of Loch Arkaig in Lochaber, Glenmallie (578 ha) and South Loch Arkaig (519 ha).
+The woodlands comprise two forest blocks on the south shore of Loch Arkaig in Lochaber, Glenmallie (578 ha) and the Gusach (519 ha).
 They lie on predominantly north-facing slopes above the loch cut by numerous burns and smaller watercourses.

 Both are ancient woodland sites originally consisting of native Caledonian pinewood, mixed with other native woodland and non-woodland habitats, and forming part of a more extensive native pinewood area which once extended almost uninterrupted from Loch Lochy to the head of Loch Arkaig (as shown on the 1860 OS maps of the area - for example).

 This forest was once famed for its fine timber, being mentioned in the Statistical Accounts of Scotland, and the timber resource was heavily exploited from the 18th century onwards.Following a fire during military training during the Second World War, much of the remaining forest was severely damaged and the stark remnants of dead Scots Pine trees from this fire still dominate the landscape of Glen Mallie.